 What interview structure should I use for hiring a Barista?

-Date modified: 1st May 2025 | This FAQ page has been written by Pilla Founder, Liam Jones, click to email Liam directly, he reads every email.
+Date modified: 22nd September 2025 | This FAQ page has been written by Pilla Founder, Liam Jones, click to email Liam directly, he reads every email.

 Choosing the right interview structure for hiring a Barista depends on your café's service style, the role's seniority, and your specific needs.
 Common structures include a simple structure for quick hires, a full interview structure for most hires, and an extended structure for senior or lead Baristas.

-Common misunderstanding: Longer interviews are always better.
+Common misunderstanding: Longer interviews give better results

 How do I decide between a short or extended interview?